NourKassar1/test_nour/README.md

 * git add file_name or * "to add files to stage "
 * git reset head file_name "to delete file from stage"
 * git commit "to send the changes to local area"
+* git branch "to get all branches you work on"
+* git remote -v "to get all remote"
+* git push remoteName branchName